ypriverol/github-paper/document/manuscript.md

 that defines how the software can be freely used, modified, and shared.

 ## Rule 9.
-Promote your projects in the scientific community - create a web page and more
+Promote and discuss your projects: web page and more

 The traditional way of promoting scientific software is by publishing them in the peer-reviewed scientific literature.
 Additional steps can be done to boost the visibility of a